serverless/components/README.md

 repo: https://github.com/owner/project # Optional.
 The code repository of the Component
 license: MIT # Optional.
 The license of the Component code

-src: ./src # Required.
+main: ./src # Required.
 The directory which contains the Component code
 ```

 ### serverless.js